How Much Do Your Hacked Accounts Cost on the Dark Web?

 As the world took an exerted leap into the digital realm during the pandemic, hackers leaped right in after them.
 Naturally, their favorite marketplace, the dark web, has been buzzing with activity.

-Let’s take a look at the dark web, how much your stolen accounts cost, and what you can do to protect yourself.
+Let’s look at the dark web, how much your stolen accounts cost, and what you can do to protect yourself.

 What Is the Dark Web?

 Search engines do not index the marketplace.
 You can think of it as an illegal Amazon where vendors operate anonymously.
 They sell everything from drugs to credit card information to hacked account details.
-And despite the flurry of illegal activity taking place, the dark web has evaded shut down.
+And despite the flurry of illegal activity, the dark web has evaded shutdown.
 As soon as authorities neutralize one vendor, several more pop up in its place.

 Check out this quick video detailing the dark web:

 And it’s only been growing in popularity.
-According to one study, dark web activity has been steadily growing each year since 2012.
+According to one study, dark web activity has steadily grown each year since 2012.

 How Much Do My Hacked Accounts Cost?

-At this point, you might be wondering if your accounts have been hacked and which types end up on the dark web.
+At this point, you might wonder if your accounts have been hacked and which types end up on the dark web.
 This illegal marketplace knows no limits in terms of account types.
-Everything from passports to IDs to Netflix accounts are up for sale.
+Everything from passports to IDs to Netflix accounts is up for sale.
 And many of them are cheaper than you might’ve thought.

 Financial Accounts

-According to the Dark Web Price Index 2021 by Privacy Affairs, criminals can make quite a profit from hacked credit cards.
+According to the Dark Web Price Index 2021 by Privacy Affairs, criminals can profit from hacked credit cards.
 If your stolen credit card has a balance of up to $5,000, it will only cost a cybercriminal $240 to get the full details of the account.

 Cloned credit cards cost around $30 to acquire.

-If someone wants more than $3,000 transferred from your stolen PayPal account, it will cost them a mere $180.
+If someone wants more than $3,000 transferred from their stolen PayPal account, it will cost them a mere $180.
 The login information from 50 hacked PayPal accounts costs $200.

-It’s costs criminals a bit more to gain access to a hacked cryptocurrency account.
+It costs criminals a bit more to access a hacked cryptocurrency account.
 A hacked and verified Coinbase account goes for $610, while a hacked and verified Binance account costs $410.

 Social Media Accounts